eliasgs/pkg-cli/README.md

 ```

-* After bumping the version in package.json, you could commit it by simply doing:
+* After bumping the version in package.json, you could commit it simply by
 ```bash
 git commit -am v$(pkg version)
 ```